* This post contains affiliate links. For more information, please read my affiliate disclosure. *

 The Prep Work

 I actually unpacked these bookcases when I had the interior of our house painted a couple of months ago.
-When the paint project wrapped up, I just moved both bookcases to their original spots and never bothered to unpack my collections again.
+When the painting project wrapped up, I just moved both bookcases to their original spots and never bothered to unpack my collections again.
 The bookcases were just standing there empty, begging to become pretty for the last two months (!).
 All I had to do to prep them for this project, was to move them away from the wall again, remove the shelves, dust them off a bit and place the plastic drop cloth underneath them.
 Oh, and I also had to move the bed (with the sleeping cat on it) out of the way.

 The Makeover Process